0xshikhar/hedera-hack/documents/TRACK4_WINNING_STRATEGY.md

 4. No human-in-the-loop (return bytes) mode

 **Track 4 expects**:
-- Custom plugins that interact with smart contracts
+- Custom plugins that interact with smart contracts/HTS/HCS
 - Autonomous agent operations
 - Plugin documentation and examples

-**Our advantage**: We have the infrastructure (HTS, HCS, contracts), just need to wrap them in plugins
+**Our advantage**: We have ALL the infrastructure (HTS, HCS, contracts, services), just need to wrap them as Agent Kit plugins

 ---